la2050/challenge/_2021/create/los-angeles-review-of-books.md

   participate in future events.
 (All of our respondents were eager to join us again.)
-'Approximately how many people will be directly impacted by this project, program, or initiative?': '40' Describe how Los Angeles County will be different if your work is successful.: >- Cutting-edge and attuned to the needs of local communities, independent presses in California have done much to shape Los Angeles’s cultural identity.
+'Approximately how many people will be directly impacted by this project, program, or initiative?': '40' 'Approximately how many people will be indirectly impacted by this project, program, or initiative?': '6000' Describe how Los Angeles County will be different if your work is successful.: >- Cutting-edge and attuned to the needs of local communities, independent presses in California have done much to shape Los Angeles’s cultural identity.